 High profile implants are usually selected if you want a lot of projection or if you are a small framed woman with a small chest wall.
-Dr. Rodriguez provides a detailed description of the difference between moderate and high profile implants in his blog.
+Dr. Rodriguez provides a detailed description of the difference between moderate and high profile implants in this blog post.

 Your Breast Augmentation Procedure is performed with Dr. Rodriguez in our AAAASF Accredited Surgery center located here in Baltimore, Maryland.
 Dr. Rodriguez uses IV sedation instead of General Anesthesia to make your recovery as quick as possible.
 For the utmost safety, you anesthesia is administered only by Board Certified Anesthesiologists.